 Now that you know your current income, we can determine the approximate civilian equivalent based on your current salary in the military.

 One way to determine your approximate civilian equivalent is to use the Regular Military Compensation (RMC) calculator.

-Note: Be aware this calculator does NOT include special pays.
+Be aware the RMC calculator does NOT include special pays.